 You can ask for access to the personal and credit-related information we hold about you.
 You can also ask for corrections to be made.
 You can contact our Customer Service team by telephone on 1300 144 221 or by email at firstname.lastname@example.org.

 We may charge you for any reasonable costs incurred by us to access your personal information which is not credit related.
-You will be charged our reasonable costs of accessing your credit-related information if you have already sought access to it in the past 12 months.
+You may be charged our reasonable costs of accessing your credit-related information if you have already sought access to it in the past 12 months.

 There is no fee for correcting your personal information.
 If we disagree that your information should be corrected, we will tell you why in writing.

-We can deny or limit access to your personal information if we cannot identify you, the information relates to commercially sensitive of privileged material, or if your request is vexatious.
+We can deny or limit access to your personal information if we cannot identify you, if the information relates to commercially sensitive or privileged material, or if your request is vexatious.
 Whatever the outcome, we'll write to you explaining our decision.